sameerabalay/Dockless_Mobility/final-proposal.md

 - End Latitude
 - End Longitude

-For full set of fields and description can be found at https://data.austintexas.gov/Transportation-and-Mobility/Dockless-Vehicle-Trips/7d8e-dm7r
+Full set of fields and description can be found at https://data.austintexas.gov/Transportation-and-Mobility/Dockless-Vehicle-Trips/7d8e-dm7r

-My goal is to use this data above and weather data to determine :
+My goal is to use the data above and weather data to determine :

 1. How does distance traveled, start time of the trips, origin and end point vary by geographical location.
 For example: Do UT campus trips, Downtown trips and South Congress trip differ by time of the day, distance traveled.
 2. Develop a model to predict the number of dockless mobility scooters and usage at give time of the day in a given area (cell).